geanders/HyperHeatwavePredictiveModels/README.md

 Bagging model   | `bag.tree.rose19.RData`
 Boosting model  | `boost.tree.rose19.RData`

-These models were developed as a part of a larger project on the Benefits of Reducing Anthropogenic Climate changE ([BRACE](https://chsp.ucar.edu/brace-benefits-reduced-anthropogenic-climate-change); O'Neill and Gettelman, in prep.), which focuses on characterizing the difference in impacts driven by climate outcomes resulting from the forcing associated with RCP 8.5 and 4.5.
+These models were developed as a part of a larger project on the Benefits of Reducing Anthropogenic Climate changE ([BRACE](https://chsp.ucar.edu/brace-benefits-reduced-anthropogenic-climate-change)), which focuses on characterizing the difference in impacts driven by climate outcomes resulting from the forcing associated with RCP 8.5 and 4.5.

 # Loading models into R